 Indonesia’s official currency is Rupiah.
 Cash is still the most widely used mode of payment, especially in remote locations.
 In Bali, Visa and Mastercard are commonly used.

 Visa and COVID-19 protocol

 Since January 2022, Indonesia has been open to visitors.
-You must present your COVID-19 vaccination card and download the app PeduliLindungi and fill in your information.
+You must present your COVID-19 vaccination card, download the app PeduliLindungi, and fill in your information.
 You don’t need to show any negative test results or proof of health insurance.
 You can get the most updated information at this Indonesian government site.